rz4/MinoTauro/README.md

 PyTorch auto-differential system
 works through definitions of models as `Modules` which are used to organize operations and dependent learnable parameters.
-MinoTauro extends PyTorch's abstractions by allowing more functional-style for defining computational graphs through `mu` expressions.
+MinoTauro extends PyTorch's abstractions by adding a more functional-style to the definition of computational graphs through Minotauro's `mu` expression syntax.
 In short, Minotauro makes writing new modules as simple as writing a new lambda expression.

 MinoTauro also includes a library of specialized threading macros to define more complex graphs.